yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/introduction-self-guided.md

 - An **Azure AI Foundry project** named **Agent Service Workshop**
 - A **Serverless (pay-as-you-go) GPT-4o model deployment** named **gpt-4o (Global 2024-08-06)**.
 See pricing details [here](https://azure.microsoft.com/pricing/details/cognitive-services/openai-service/){:target="_blank"}.

-!!! warning "You will need 30K TPM quota availability in the `eastus2` region for the gpt-4o Global Standard SKU.
-Review your quota availability in the [AI Foundry Management Center](https://ai.azure.com/managementCenter/quota).
-You can change the requested region and TPM limit by modifying the environment variables in the file `infra/deploy.sh`."
+!!! warning "You will need 140K TPM quota availability in the `eastus2` region for the gpt-4o Global Standard SKU, not because the agent uses a lot of tokens, but because of the rate calls are made by the agent to the model.
+Review your quota availability in the [AI Foundry Management Center](https://ai.azure.com/managementCenter/quota)."

 From the VS Code terminal run the following command: